Himanxusharma/easy-chrome-adv/README.md

 - **Auto-Refresh**: Keep the popup open in a separate window for continuous refreshing
 - **Multiple Tabs**: Set different refresh intervals for different tabs
 - **Quick Notes**: Notes persist across browser sessions
+- **Daily URLs**: Leave the title field empty to automatically use the domain name
+- **Tab Archive**: Use the "Keep important tabs" option to preserve pinned tabs

 ## 🤝 Contributing